 Barclays operates under the GDPR framework, which provides stringent guidelines for automated decision-making.
 This includes the rights of individuals to understand, intervene, and contest decisions that significantly affect them.
 Public engagement and education about the use and benefits of algorithms are also part of Barclays' strategy to enhance transparency and build trust.

 The exploration of automated credit & loan decisioning within major financial institutions reveals a transformative shift towards more efficient, accurate, and customer-centric lending processes.
 These institutions have demonstrated how integrating advanced technologies like AI, ML, and OCR can drastically improve the speed and reliability of credit & loan evaluations.
 This benefits the consumers who receive faster and fairer credit & loan decisions and also enhances the operational efficiency of the lenders.
-If you are looking to automate your credit & loan decisioning process, we can support your implementation.
+If you are looking to automate your credit & loan decisioning process, it can be helpful to consult a banking custom software development partner to support your implementation.
 Please feel free to book a call with our team of experts and we can discuss how we can help you.